Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 A description of most of the information can be found here: Columns in the Page Lists view.

-IconPrerequisitePrerequisite: This list box is only available in the page position properties, i.e. in the "Properties" tab in the page list/1up list view or in the page assignment view.
-This list box is always visible if the job contains multiple pages that are assigned to page list positions.
-In order for the comparison to be carried out, the PDF documents in question must go through a Prepare sequence in the Prinect workflow in which the "PDF comparison" option is activated.
+IconPrerequisitePrerequisite: This listbox is only available in the page position properties, i.e. in the "Properties" tab in the page list/job list view or in the assignment display.
+This listbox is always visible if there are multiple pages assigned to page list positions in the job.
+In order for the comparison to be performed, the relevant PDF documents must run through a prepare sequence in the Prinect workflow where the "PDF comparison" option is enabled.
 See "PDF Comparison" Option.

-Normally, the "PDF Comparison" option compares the PDF file currently being edited with the Prinect workflow with the corresponding original file, which was in the state before editing in the Prinect workflow.
-Therefore, the entry "Original File" is preset in the "Compare with" list box.
+Normally, the "PDF comparison" option compares the PDF file currently being processed by the Prinect workflow with the corresponding original file in its state prior to processing in the Prinect workflow.
+For this reason, the entry "Original File" is set by default in the "Compare with" listbox.

-This comparison can be used to uncover errors or unwanted changes during document processing.
-This comparison is carried out on the basis of pixel data.
-To do this, the PDF data is converted ("rendered") into pixel data.
-The result of the comparison is documented in a report.
-The reports are stored as PDF files on the Prinect server under "PTJobs > Jobs" in the subfolder of the respective print job in the "Comparereports" folder.
+This comparison can be used to detect errors or unwanted changes during document processing, for example.
+This comparison is performed on the basis of pixel data.
+For this purpose, the PDF data is converted into pixel data ("rendered").
+The comparison result is documented in a report.
+The reports are filed as PDFs on the Prinect server to "PTJobs > Jobs" and there to the "Comparereports" subfolder of the print job concerned.

-If PDF comparison files other than the unedited original files are available for the current job, you can select a corresponding PDF file in the "Compare with" list box to compare with the currently edited PDF file.
-Such comparison files can be created, for example, by an editing process using the "PDF Compare" function of the PDF Toolbox.
-In order to be offered in the "Compare with" list box on the "Properties" tab, the alternative comparison files must be located in the same folder (under "PTJobs > Jobs") as the original files.
+If PDF comparison files other than the unedited original files are available for the current job, you can select a corresponding PDF file from the "Compare with" drop-down list to compare with the currently edited PDF file.
+Such comparison files can be generated, for example, by an editing process using the "PDF Compare" function of PDF Toolbox.
+In order to be offered in the "Compare with" listbox in the "Properties" tab, the alternative comparison files must be located in the same folder ("PTJobs > Jobs") where the original files are located.

-After you have selected a different comparison file in the "Compare with" list box, you must submit the corresponding page(s) again to a Prepare sequence in which the "PDF comparison" option is activated in order to receive updated comparison results.
-Only when you run through the Prepare sequence, the comparison will be carried out again with the changed comparison file and a corresponding report created.
+After having selected a different comparison file in the "Compare with" listbox, you must bubmit the corresponding page(s) to a Prepare sequence again with the "PDF Comparison" option enabled in order to obtain updated comparison results.
+The comparison with the modified comparison file will be performed and a corresponding report generated only when the Prepare sequence is run again.

-IconNoteNote: You can also compare PDF files with different editing states in the PDF Toolbox using the "PDF Compare" function.
-To use this function, the PDF files to be compared must be open in the PDF Toolbox and selected for comparison.
-For more information, see the PDF Toolbox online help.
+IconNoteNote: You can also compare PDF files with different editing statuses in PDF Toolbox using the "PDF Compare" function.
+To use this function, the PDF files to be compared must be opened in PDF Toolbox and selected for comparison.
+You can find more details about this in the Online Help for PDF Toolbox.

 "Colors" tab